New Year’s Activities for Kids (and their family)

 Make a Memory Box

 New Year’s is a combination of celebrating the year that’s passed and anticipating the year to come.
-Doesn’t an evening of reminiscing that leaves you with a family keepsake sound like the prefect new year’s activity for kids?
+Doesn’t an evening of reminiscing that leaves you with a family keepsake sound like the perfect New Year’s activity for kids?

-- Decorate a shoe box or plastic container big enough to fill with all of your goodies.
+- Decorate a shoe box or plastic container big enough to fill all your goodies.

-- Fill your memory box with important family stuff (like a take out menu from your favorite restaurant).
-Here’s a huge list of ideas for your time capsule.
+- Fill your memory box with important family stuff (like a take-out menu from your favorite restaurant).
+Here’s a massive list of ideas for your time capsule.

 - Don’t forget to make yourself a note to open it up next year!